 Microfiche Conversion over the years

 Fiche are referred to as Unitized Records.
 The information pertaining to one employee, one location, etc. is all contained on a single or few cards.
+When introduced, the approach was considered to be state-of-the-art.
+Huge volumes of paper could be reduced to a small fraction of the original sizes, easily retrieved and, importantly, duplicated for storage in a different location for backup and disaster recovery.

 There are a wide variety of fiche sizes and formats, some are 4″ X 6″, others 105mm X 148mm and still others IBM-Card size.
 Some fiche are larger.
 Within the media itself, reduction ratios vary from 12X to 72X (there’s even a specialty item, Ultrafiche, with higher reduction).
 We configure our scanners to properly convert each type of microfiche.